Botfuel/botfuel-hermes-zendesk-app/README.md

 # Botfuel integration for Zendesk

-This application let you use Zendesk as a hanover method for your bot.
+This application let you use Zendesk as a handover method for your bot.

 Please submit bug reports via our email: contact@botfuel.io